 If you are planning on eating it within 2 weeks, you can store the fudge in an airtight container.
 I like to separate the layers with parchment or wax paper.
 You can also store fudge in the refrigerator for a few weeks.
 Again, an airtight container with separated layers is best.
 If you need longer storage, like months, the freezer is the best option.
-I like to tightly wrap the fudge with plastic wrap and then place it in an airtight container or freezer-safe plastic bag.
+First, I like to tightly wrap the fudge with plastic wrap.
+Then I place it in an airtight container or freezer-safe plastic bag.
 Be sure to write the date on it!

 Peanut Butter Fudge